AFRICA

 48) How and when will details about the merger be published?

-The CMA will make a public announcement when it has received a merger notification and will invite third parties to comment.
-The CMA sets up a webpage for each merger under investigation and publishes updates on interim decisions, hearing etc. as the decision making process progresses.
-Final decisions are published – although the parties are given the opportunity to redact any commercially sensitive information prior to publication.
-A Phase 2 decision is invariably considerably longer than a Phase 1 decision, and will contain numerous annexes setting out third party submissions, economists' reports, survey findings as well as the parties' own submissions.
+Final decisions are published, although the parties are given the opportunity to request the redaction of any commercially sensitive information prior to publication.
+A Phase 2 decision is usually considerably longer than a Phase 1 decision, including numerous annexes setting out third party submissions, economists' reports and survey findings, as well as the parties' own submissions.

 49) Access to the file for the merging parties and third parties